dieterich-lab/JACUSA2/README.md

 ## Identifying arrest events
 JACUSA2 supports two methods to identify arrest events by means of comparing counts of arrest and through
 reads: *rt-arrest* and *lrt-arrest*.
 Beyond read counts, JACUSA2 shows base counts from arrest and through reads.
 This allows to inspect arrest events and variant calling simultaneously.
+It is mandatory to provide the library type by "-P" or "-P1" and "-P2"!

+Check the section on arrest events in the [manual](https://github.com/dieterich-lab/JACUSA2/blob/master/manual/manual.pdf).

 ### rt-arrest
 In this method, base call counts of arrest and read through reads are modelled by a Beta-Binomial distribution and